Combined sewer: In fiction

 The theme of traveling through, hiding, or even residing in combined sewers is a common plot device in media.
 Famous examples of sewer dwelling are the Teenage Mutant Ninja Turtles, Stephen King's It, Les Misérables, The Third Man, Ladyhawke, Mimic, The Phantom of the Opera, Beauty and the Beast, and Jet Set Radio Future.
 The Todd Strasser novel Y2K-9: the Dog Who Saved the World is centered on a dog thwarting terroristic threats to electronically sabotage American sewage treatment plants.

 Sewer alligators

-A well-known urban legend, the sewer alligator, is that of giant alligators or crocodiles residing in combined sewers, especially of major metropolitan areas.
+A well-known urban legend, the sewer alligator, is that of giant alligators or crocodiles residing in combined sewers, especially in major metropolitan areas.
 Two public sculptures in New York depict an alligator dragging a hapless victim into a manhole.

 Alligators have been known to get into combined storm sewers in the southeastern United States.
-Closed-circuit television by a sewer repair company captured an alligator in a combined storm sewer on tape.
+Closed-circuit television by a sewer repair company recorded images on tape of an alligator in a combined storm sewer.